metakeule/speccer/spec/spec.md

 ******

+## FEATURE 16 see and change meta data of a paragraph of a section

 RESPONSIBLE `mra`
 STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-12`
 DEADLINE `2013-11-12` ESTIMATEDHOURS `1`

-### see and change meta data of a paragraph of a section

 Go into a folder that contains your spec.
 You will need to know the position of the paragraph